RihannaTwist/To-Do/README.md

 # Movie List maker
 A small program meant for making & organizing movie lists

+Instructions:
+run the program, input any option you like, then you can do whatever you want.

 Program functions :
 Adding Movies,
 Deleting Movies,